hsntareq/related-random-posts/README.md

 ## License

-This plugin is released under the [MIT License](https://opensource.org/licenses/MIT).
+This plugin is released under the [GPLv2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).